jcomans/banana_demo/README.md

 ### client executable
 Create a `client_build` directory next to the `client` directory.

-Configure CMake again as before (you can skipp the install however), but add one extra cache variable `banana_DIR` either on the command line with `-D` or in the GUI.
-This variable will be used by find_package to locate the bananaConfig.cmake file and import the proper targets.
+Configure CMake again as before (you can skipp the install however), but add one extra cache variable `Banana_DIR` either on the command line with `-D` or in the GUI.
+This variable will be used by find_package to locate the BananaConfig.cmake file and import the proper targets.
 You have two options here.
 You can either use `../install/share/banana/cmake` to use the installed version of the library.
 Or you can use `../build/banana` to use the _development_ version of the library straight out of the build directory.

 You can build with `make VERBOSE=y` or inspect the configuration in VisualStudio to verify that all the correct dependencies in terms of include directories and link libraries have been configured correctly.